Wurielle/izabela-desktop/README.md

 ## Known Bugs & Hotfixes
 * If the app is suddenly not working correctly, try deleting `user-settings.json` in `C:\Users\YourName\AppData\Roaming\Izabela` and restart Izabela.
+* If the app is not catching keybinds over an application, try launching it as Administrator.
+Many thanks to u/Amuff1n for finding that out!

 ## What is it and why does it exist
 Izabela is a text-to-speech application for Windows.
 You can select a language, change pitch or rate (just like a regular text-to-speech application on the web you could say) but here's the kicker: **It's not in a browser.**